 - These courses are highly recommended for admission purposes: Biochemistry, Biology, Chemistry, Organic Chemistry, English, Physics and Physiology, either Psychology, Sociology or Anthropology, either Calculus or Statistics

 - Minimum GPA of 3.20 out of 4.00 for Albertans and 3.60 out of 4.00 for non-Albertans

 - MCAT results

 - Other information (interview, letter of reference, etc.)

 King’s can offer the 60 credits required for acceptance into Doctor of Medicine at University of Alberta or University of Calgary.
 The specific required courses should be researched in advance to ensure transferability.
 King’s recommends finishing a 4-year Bachelor of Science to prepare for the Doctor of Medicine Program.

 Medicine at: McGill University

 Medicine at: University of British Columbia

-NOTE: The acceptance into any of the previously mentioned Universities is contingent upon successfully completing some undergraduate study.
+NOTE: The acceptance into any of the previously mentioned universities depends on successfully completing some undergraduate study.
 Generally, the more education a person has, the more successful their acceptance is.
-Although the some universities may only require 60 credits, it is very strongly recommended a student completes a Bachelor’s degree before applying – specifically a 4-year Bachelor of Science.
-Thus, unless you are Albert Einstein, be prepared by having enough education when applying into medical school.
+Although some universities may only require 60 credits, it is very strongly recommended a student completes a Bachelor’s degree before applying--specifically a 4-year Bachelor of Science.
+Be prepared, and have enough education when applying into medical school.

 Dr. Peter Mahaffy